 Open enrollment on the federal marketplace exchange is generally from Nov 1st to Jan 15th each year.
-There are 19 states (plus Washington D.C.) that have their own state-based exchange and may have different enrollment dates than the federal exchange.
+There are 17 states (plus Washington D.C.) that have varied or extended enrollment periods.
+For the latest information on these dates, please click here: IFI OE 2024 Important Dates

-What is the difference between the Metal Tiers in ACA plans?
+What is the difference between the metal tiers in ACA plans?